-Spring semeste r - term 3 and 4 Course title Law and Safety in Public Service II Course code N/A Faculty Business, Finance and Law Language of English instruction Cycle First cycle/undergraduate/Bachelor level Location ⊠Rotterdam, □The Hague, □Delft, □Alkmaar, □Haarlem, □Diemen ECTS (total 30) Code Subject Title ECTS 1421L&S10Z International Protection of Human Rights 3 1421L&S11Z Comparative Public Law 3 1421L&S12Z International Organizations - Law and Policy- 3 making 1421L&S13Z Law of Diplomatic Relations 3 1421L&S14Z EU Policy-making: Current Issues and Strategies 3 1421L&S15Z EU Common Foreign and Security Policy (CFSP) 3 1421L&S16Z EU Sectoral Policies 3 1421L&S17Z Employment of Armed Forces, Cooperative and 3 Collective Efforts 1421L&S18Z Use of Force in International Law 3 1421L&S19Z International and European Law Enforcement 3 Cooperation Course Content International Protection of Human Rights In this course, the main focus will be put on the protection of human rights globally and regionally.
+Spring semester - term 3 and 4

+Course title Law and Safety in Public Service II

+Course code N/A

+Faculty Business, Finance and Law

+Language of English

+instruction

+Cycle First cycle/undergraduate/Bachelor level

+Location ⊠Rotterdam, □The Hague, □Delft, □Alkmaar, □Haarlem, □Diemen

+ECTS (total 30) Code Subject Title ECTS

+1421L&S10Z International Protection of Human Rights 3

+1421L&S11Z Comparative Public Law 3

+1421L&S12Z International Organizations - Law and Policy- 3

+making

+1421L&S13Z Law of Diplomatic Relations 3

+1421L&S14Z EU Policy-making: Current Issues and Strategies 3

+1421L&S15Z EU Common Foreign and Security Policy (CFSP) 3

+1421L&S16Z EU Sectoral Policies 3

+1421L&S17Z Employment of Armed Forces, Cooperative and 3

+Collective Efforts

+1421L&S18Z Use of Force in International Law 3

+1421L&S19Z International and European Law Enforcement 3

+Cooperation

+Course Content International Protection of Human Rights In this course, the main focus will be put on the protection of human rights globally and regionally.
 Students are equipped tools to apply the main principles on concrete human rights situations.
 There are quite some differences between the global and regional systems of protection.
 For that reason, students will dive into those different protection mechanisms, such as the regional human rights courts (EU and Inter-American) and treaty-bodies.
 Furthermore, the monitoring, implementing and enforcing of human rights will be discussed with a comparative outlook.
 Given that there is no global, i.e. world human rights court or tribunal, a deep dive into the different treaty-body mechanisms which operate in a so-called quasi-judicial manner together with (landmark) case law will assist students in properly thinking, writing and acting as human rights defenders.
 Lastly, we will zoom into a couple of specific human rights, such as the prohibition of torture and the principles of equality and non-discrimination.
 Given that this is a course with a strong legal connotation, the so-called IRAC analysis for legal scholars will be practiced and examined in the final exam.
-Solving legal questions about the human rights protection is key. r that such as odies. phts will , i.e. ty-body her with d acting fic quality provides groundir using a comparat administrative ins blic Law with a general introduction to public administration a ng in the methodology and roots of administrative law ive approach, the students will examine the main titutions and analyse striking differences and similarit d typologies.
-The comparison focuses mainly on the .
-By governmental structure of the states, including the different models of self-government, organs of central administration, administrative justice, reform, administrative procedural law and the Rule of Law.
+Solving legal questions about the human rights protection is key.
+Comparative Public Law The course starts with a general introduction to public administration and provides grounding in the methodology and roots of administrative law.
+By using a comparative approach, the students will examine the main administrative institutions and analyse striking differences and similarities, by

+governmental structure of the states, including the different models of self-government, organs of central administration, administrative justice, reform, administrative procedural law and the Rule of Law.
 For the comparative element, a selection of European states are chosen.
 This includes, despite Brexit, the United Kingdom as well.